Bounded Robustness in Reinforcement Learning via Lexicographic Objectives: Discussion

 \section{Discussion}

-\textbf{Experiments.} We applied LRPG on PPO and A2C algorithms, for a set of discrete action, discrete state grid environments.
+\paragraph{Experiments} We applied LRPG on PPO and A2C (and SAC algorithms), for a set of discrete and continuous control environments.
 These environments are particularly sensitive to robustness problems; the rewards are sparse, and applying a sub-optimal action at any step of the trajectory often leads to terminal states with zero (or negative) reward.
 LRPG successfully induces lower robustness regrets in the tested scenarios, and the use of $K_D$ as an objective (even though we did not prove the convergence of a gradient based method with such objective) yields a better compromise between robustness and rewards.
-When compared to recent observational robustness methods, LRPG obtains similar robustness results while preserving the original guarantees of the chosen algorithm (it even outperforms in some cases, although this is probably highly problem dependent, so we do not claim an improvement for every DOMDP).
+When compared to recent observational robustness methods, LRPG obtains similar robustness results while \emph{preserving the original guarantees of the chosen algorithm}.

-\textbf{Further Considerations on LRPG.} The advantages of LRPG with respect to, for example, using POMDP results to construct optimal policies for the disturbed state case (taking the observation map to be the noise kernel) lie mainly in the situations where we are not able to construct approximations of such noise kernels.
-For example, if the system presents some kind of non-stationarity (in terms of noise), it may be un-feasible to try to estimate the observation map.
-Through LRPG, however, we can always steer the policy towards a set that is \emph{always} maximally robust, and this may lead to improvements even in the non-stationary setting.
-Exploiting this consequence can be an interesting research direction.